PhoenixTales/phoenix-docs/index.md

 A long-term goal is a physical publication of the concept after the release of the game.

 <p class="subtext blueinfo">Please note that the Design Concept is an ongoing documentation of the project since 2016.
 It is <strong class="demonic">work in progress</strong>.
 Many documents are currently rewritten and will be unlocked over time.
-Plot documents will not be unlocked before release to avoid unnecessary spoilers.
+Just plot documents will not be published before the release of the game.
 Due to the current work on the order and internal structure of documents, regular changes to the index are to be expected.</p>

 ## Document Structure